How to manage the LXD snap

 Configure the snap

 The LXD snap has several configuration options that control the behavior of the installed LXD server.
-For example, you can define a LXD user group to achieve a multi-user environment for LXD (see Confine projects to specific LXD users for more information).
+For example, you can define a LXD user group to achieve a multi-user environment for LXD (see Confine users to specific LXD projects via Unix socket for more information).

 See the LXD snap page for a list of available configuration options.